List of Record of Lodoss War characters: Parn

-A young swordsman living in the Kingdom of Alania, Parn is the son of an infamous knight of Valis, Tessius, and an unnamed Alanian noblewoman (who appears in a flashback in the Grey Witch manga).
-At the beginning of the series, Parn is a brave but unskilled fighter.
-He chafes at his life in a small farming community and feels ostracized by the townsfolk for his father's legacy.
+A young swordsman living in the Kingdom of Alania, Parn is the son of Tessius, an infamous knight of Valis, and an unnamed Alanian noblewoman who appears in a flashback in the Grey Witch manga.
+At the beginning of the series, Parn is a brave but unskilled fighter who lives in a small farming community and feels ostracized by the townsfolk for his father's legacy.
 He later leaves the village after a goblin attack, eventually meeting with King Fahn of Valis and King Kashue of Flaim.
 His skills eventually improve to the point where he can put up a decent fight against his nemesis, the Dark Knight of Marmo, Ashram.
-He meets Deedlit the high elf during his adventures, and the two of them become romantically involved over the course of the series.
+During his adventures, he meets Deedlit the high elf, and they become romantically involved over the course of the series.

 Parn is voiced by Takeshi Kusao in the OVA and cameo appearances, by Nobutoshi Canna in Chronicles of the Heroic Knight, and by Bill Timoney in English.

 Deedlit

 A female high elf skilled in both swordplay and elemental sorcery, Deedlit grew up in the Forest of No Return, her people's isolated abode.
-From a very early age on, however, she became interested in the outside world and - despite the disapproval of her family and peers - set out to learn more about it.
-After meeting Parn, she develops a romantic interest in his rash, impulsive nature, his sense of honor, and his dedication, and faithfully stayed by his side in the war against Marmo.
+From an early age, however, she became interested in the outside world and, despite the disapproval of her family and peers, set out to learn more about it.
+After meeting Parn, she develops a romantic interest in him for his rash, impulsive nature, sense of honor, and dedication, and faithfully accompanies him in the war against Marmo.

 Deedlit is voiced by Yumi Touma in the OVA and cameo appearances, by Shiho Niiyama (eps.
 1-21) and Junko Noda (eps.
 22-27) in Chronicles of the Heroic Knight, and by Lisa Ortiz in English.